 I'm a first-time mom to an amazing baby boy and a wife of six years!
 I've learned a LOT along the way, and I hope to share some tips!

 I am by nature a huge worry-wart.
 And when I got pregnant, those worries quadrupled.
-One of those worries, like most moms, was SIDS.
-I've read way too many horror stories online and have always been so terrified of the possibility.
+One of those worries, like most moms, was SIDS (Sudden Infant Death Syndrome).

 During my months of research while pregnant on how to prevent SIDS, I came across an ad for the Owlet Smart Sock.
 The fact that it monitors your baby's heart rate and oxygen levels was very intriguing, although the price hurt to look at.